Texturace/mes-casting-dashboard/README.md

+# Creator Personal Update (4/5/2026)
+I'm currently pushing v1.1.0.
+There are a handful of QoL bugs to work through, but I want to get this update out because I'm moving halfway across the country and likely won't have another chance to troubleshoot until the very end of April (or even until May).
+As always, if you run into issues or have feature recommendations, please reach out to me.
+Until v1.1.X gets released to address bugfixes, if anything is flat-out breaking, then just roll it back to the previous version.

 # MES Casting Dashboard
 This is a companion app to Streamlabs/OBS to allow for higher quality content when casting.
 It provides a Draft Screen, Head-to-Head Screen, Brackets, and Groups.
 As this grows, I will attempt to incorporate Riot API and Drafter API to improve quality of life, and to eventually create in-game templates as well.
 Currently, everything relies on manual inputs in the dashboard. v1.0.6 is the first official release (previous versions were internal testing or included updates suggested by people interested in the project).